atoti/atoti/docker/README.md

 [Dockerfile.playwright](Dockerfile.playwright)

-When built and run, `jupyterlab` starts up along with `playwright` to automate execution of targeted notebooks from with JupyterLab and render web-based JupyterLab widgets.
+When built and run, `jupyterlab` starts up along with `playwright` to automate the execution of targeted notebooks from within JupyterLab and render web-based JupyterLab widgets.

 ```bash
 docker build -f docker/Dockerfile.playwright -t atoti/playwright .